Abibubble/EPB/README.md

 A large amount of testing was done to ensure that all pages were linking correctly, all buttons worked as they should, and the form .
 Friends, family members, members of staff and 13 customers were asked to review the site and documentation to point out any bugs and/or user experience issues.

+SCREENSHOTS ARE GOOD WHEN BUGS ARE FOUND
+LIGHTHOUSE IN DEVTOOLS, PLUS SCREENSHOTS

 ### Solved Bugs
+1. The links stopped working when I deployed this project to GitHub Pages.
+    * Whilst building the project, none of the links worked without a / in front of the page link.
+    * When it came to deploying the project, the links didn't work because of this.
+    * Thanks to @JimLynx_lead on Slack, he pointed out that links should not have a / before the page link.
+    * I removed these across the project, and the links worked.

+2. The footer had a 10px gap underneath it, with no code to match it
+    *

+3. Responsive design on the navigation bar resulted in many issues
+    *

 ### Known Bugs
-On mobile, the nav bar moves slightly behind the URL area upon scrolling down.
+* On mobile, the nav bar moves slightly behind the URL area upon scrolling down.
+* On mobile, the page loads slightly zoomed in on Homepage, Membership, and How It Works.

 ---
 ## Credits